rwood-97/multi_node_inference/README.md

 You will need to copy or symlink this image into to a `container` directory before running the scripts.

+To do this:
+- `cd` to the `vllm_examples/isambard_ai` directory (or the relevant sub-directory for the other examples)
-To do this, create the `container` directory if it does not already exist using `mkdir container`, then run the following command:
+- Create the `container` directory if it does not already exist (using `mkdir container`)
+- Run the following command to create a symlink to the container image:

 ``` bash
 ln -s /projects/public/brics/containers/e4s/cuda90-aarch64-25.06.4.sif container/e4s-cuda90-aarch64-25.06.4.sif
 ```

-Then, to run the scripts, use:
+Once this is done, you can run the scripts using:

 ``` bash
 sbatch batch_vllm_run_gh.sh